AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 content of the array.
 In such a case, the proof is performed but since the axiom do not talk about the content of the array, we do not prove anything.

-For example, in the function that memset an array to 0, if we modify the axiomatic definition, removing the specification of the values that are read by the predicate (```reads a[b .. e-1]```), the proof will still be performed, but will not prove anything about the content of the arrays.
+For example, in the function that resets an array to 0, if we modify the axiomatic definition, removing the specification of the values that are read by the predicate (```reads a[b .. e-1]```), the proof will still be performed, but will not prove anything about the content of the arrays.